Awaiz9849/workshop-planner-with-Gen-AI/README.md

 # workshop-planner-with-Gen-AI
-this is my first project
+This is my first Repository
+Author-Awaiz